 1974 – Baffelan NW ridge first ascent

-1978 – Gino makes his last climb at the age of 71 on his loved Baffelan with his son Manlio and his grandchild Giorgia
+1978 – Gino climbs until an old age and makes his last climb at the age of 71 on his loved Baffelan with his son Manlio and his grandchild Giorgia

-1985 – At the age of 78 Gino stops his activity of leader in “Recoaro-Valdagno” Alpine Rescue Station
+1985 – Gino stops his activity of leader in “Recoaro-Valdagno” Alpine Rescue Station